brry/books/README.md

-# books
+## books
 interactive map of book exchange places from different sources

-### Current stage

-- german wikipedia lists scraped successfully
-- code public
-- map under construction
+[contact me](mailto:berry-b@gmx.de) to request an update of the map.
+**This is work in progress: only the wikipedia list is included so far**

 ### Sources
 - [x] https://de.wikipedia.org/wiki/Liste_%C3%B6ffentlicher_B%C3%BCcherschr%C3%A4nke